October 12, 2017

 - Have their applications approved by the Senior Business Officer prior to central approval

-- Review and sign the cardholder agreement prior to card pick-up
+- Review and sign the cardholder agreement

 - Remain in good standing with home department